coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

    The status of Universe Polymorphism is experimental.

-This section describes the universe polymorphic extension of Coq.
+This section describes the universe polymorphic extension of Rocq.
 Universe polymorphism makes it possible to write generic definitions making use of universes and reuse them at different and sometimes incompatible universe levels.